epec254/rag_code/Tutorials/1_hello_world/README.md

     artifact_path="chain", # Any user provided string, used as the path inside the MLflow model where artifacts are stored input_example=input_example, # Must be a valid input to your chain example_no_conversion=True, # Required to enable
-    extra_pip_requirements = ["databricks-rag-studio==0.2.0"] # Required during PrPr to tell Databricks, this is a RAG Studio compatible model
   )

 print(f"MLflow Run: {logged_chain_info.run_id}")